top of page

 The Hebrew community is also part of the spiritual cultural milieu and pagan Neo-Platonism arises later.
 Thus a Gnostic philosopher like Zosimos (c.
 300 AD) bases his alchemical work on his beliefs, as does Mary the Jewess in c.
 100 AD.

-She says to the gentiles: "Do not touch the stone ... you are not of our race."
-She believes only the children of Abraham can use the properties of the mystic stone she mentions.
-It doesn't stop her from extending her teachings to others.
+She apparently says to the gentiles: "Do not touch the stone ... you are not of our race."
+It's taken to mean only the Jews can use the properties of the mystic stone.
+However in another text she says: "Do not touch the stone, for it is igneous."
+Overall, she teaches everyone.

 She first associates metals and metallurgy with the human body: